 When you need it, simply spray with water and microwave for 2 to 3 minutes.
 Otherwise, keep it on room temperature.

-Dahi Baray: Yes, you can store the leftover dahi baray in refrigerator for 2 to 3 days in air tight container.
+Leftover: Yes, you can store the leftover dahi baray in refrigerator for 2 to 3 days in air tight container.
 If the yogurt is soaked after 3 days, add fresh yogurt spiced up with chaat masala, salt and sprinkle of red chili.

 Frozen Instructions

-Avoid to freeze dahi Bhalla batter as it will lose the consistency and ability of water retention.
+Avoid to freeze dahi Bara batter as it will lose the consistency and ability of water retention.
 As you make batter, try to fry it to get puffy baray.
 Frozen batter looses the puffines and will be flat after frying.

 Freeze the fried baray/Bhalla: From a very long time, I am using frozen dahi baray that I make at home and it’s very effective to make quick dahi Bhalla chaat with evening tea.